ofiwg/libfabric/man/fi_endpoint.3.md

 *FI_ORDER_NONE*
 : No ordering is specified.
 This value may be used as input in order to obtain the default message order supported by the provider.
+FI_ORDER_NONE is an alias for the value 0.

 *FI_ORDER_RAR*
 : Read after read.
 If set, RMA and atomic read operations are